Palimpsest (novel)

 Palimpsest is a novel by Catherynne M. Valente, published in March 2009.
 It follows four separate characters as they discover and explore a mysterious city accessed only at night.

 Summary

-The novel follows four travelers: Oleg, a New York City locksmith; the beekeeper November; Ludovico, a binder of rare books; and a young Japanese woman named Sei.
+The novel follows four travelers: Oleg, a New York City locksmith; November, a beekeeper; Ludovico, a binder of rare books; and Sei, a train ticket-taker.
 They have all lost something important in their life: a wife, lover, sister, or direction.
-They find themselves in Palimpsest after each spend a night with a stranger who has a tattooed map of a section of the city on their body.
+They find themselves in Palimpsest after each sleeps with someone who has a tattooed map of a section of the city on their body.
+They each discover aspects of the otherworldly city.
+All of them yearn to live there permanently.
+In order to do so, they must find each other in the real world and reunite.

 During the course of the novel, November recalls a favorite book of hers as a child.
 This book, which is only mentioned briefly in Palimpsest, was turned into a full-length novel in 2009.
-Valente wrote The Girl Who Circumnavigated Fairyland in a Ship of Her Own Making as a crowd-funded project; in October 2009, she announced that it, as well as a sequel, had been picked up by Feiwel & Friends, an imprint of Macmillan Publishers.
+Valente wrote The Girl Who Circumnavigated Fairyland in a Ship of Her Own Making as a crowdfunded project; in October 2009, she announced that it, as well as a sequel, had been picked up by Feiwel & Friends, an imprint of Macmillan Publishers.